tomhoyland/fishing-circle/README.md

 - _"How is that Insight related/relevant/linked to the Topic or Goal?"_
 - _"...and you're suggesting this is an Option based on this Fact?"_
 - _"Is that an Idea we want to explore right now, as we are here to discuss this Topic"_

+**When to use it**

+The Fishing Circle can be used to frame, navigate and facilitate a whole discussion, deployed mid-way through a workshop or event once a Topic or Goal has been aligned, or wherever a facilitator thinks it might add value.
+It's intended to work with and complement other tools, methods and approaches e.g. a Fishing Circle is used in a group problem-solving workshop to reach a point where Options and Ideas are made visible, which are then selected and defined in further detail through a Movement-to-Action method, articulating What, Why, How, When and Who.